ellemiekevankints/LunarNRM-Blender-Models/README.md

 ## Acknowledgments

 The research and development of these models were funded by the NASA Ames Office of the Center Chief Technologist (OCCT).
-This work is also supported via a **Space Act Agreement** between the **University of Georgia** and **NASA Ames**.
+This work is also supported via a **Space Act Agreement** between the University of Georgia and NASA Ames.
 Special thanks to **Midge "Mantissa" Sinnaeve** for the original models.